 IOM will support 10,000 IDP households in camps with access to basic household items to meet their replenishment needs, through in-kind and cash-based interventions.
 As there are minimal new arrivals expected in 2020, and with the majority of IDPs in the camps already able to access basic kits, the focus will be given to replenishing the underserved camps and informal settlements, where the needs are the most acute.
 IDPs impacted by the 2019-2020 camp closure and consolidation processes and those in need of immediate support will be targeted.

-IOM will support 20,000 vulnerable IDP households out of camps with access to basic household items, through cash-based interventions and in-kind support, in areas where markets are dysfunctional or not established.
+IOM will support 10,000 vulnerable IDP households out of camps with access to basic household items, through cash-based interventions and in-kind support, in areas where markets are dysfunctional or not established.
 Districts of intervention are prioritised through vulnerability criteria and intentions of returns from the IDPs.
-Multiple approaches will be used and adapted to the context including:
+Assistance will include the following:

 - Cash vouchers for NFIs to vulnerable IDPs out of camp (for basic and seasonal items), where markets are functional;